Astig-1982/The-Quiz-Project/README.md

 **Implementaion**:

-* I've created an animation in CSS with where I increase - using the transform property - the scale of the trophy icon from 1 to 8 (the values vary depending the size of the screen).
-I've added the animation into a class that will be added to the trophy icon in the DOM with the help of jQuery.
+* I've created an animation in CSS with where I increase - using the transform property - the scale of the trophy icon from 1 to 8 (the values vary depending on the size of the screen).
+I've inserted the animation into a class that will be added to the trophy icon in the DOM using jQuery.

+## Bugs: ##

+During the development of this project I was fortunate enough not to encounter many bugs.

+I did encounter 1 bug, which I mentioned before at the testing section (as it was discovered when I was testing and going over my HTML code).
+It was at the main section, where more than 12 columns were nested into a row.
+As mentioned the error has been corrected.

+Known Bug:

+There is unfortunately a known bug - if it's actually appropiate to call this way.
+I have noticed that I have used an old version of bootstrap.
+I have immediately changed with the latest version.
+However, as expected, the entire structure of the DOM has modified.
+Being very limited with time I couldn't redo the entire code, my deaddline for the completion of the project being very soon.
+Rest assured that I will change to the latest version and of course, the appereance and functionality of the game will remained unaltered.